Basic Facts About Red Wolves

 The red wolf is a smaller and a more slender cousin of the gray wolf.
 It is gray-black, with a reddish cast that gives it the color for which it is named.

 The red wolf’s diet consists primarily of small mammals such as rabbits and rodents.
 Also known to eat insects, berries and occasionally deer.

-Almost hunted to the brink of extinction, the U.S. Fish and Wildlife Service rounded up fewer than 20 pure red wolves to be bred in captivity in 1980.
+Almost hunted to the brink of extinction, the U.S. Fish and Wildlife Service rounded up fewer than 20 red wolves to be bred in captivity in 1980.
 As of 2007, approximately 207 captive red wolves reside at 38 captive breeding facilities across the United States.
-Thanks to these programs, more than 100 red wolves currently live in the wild.
+However, fewer than 45 red wolves currently live in the wild.